- Asthma & Allergy Foundation of America - https://aafa.org -

 It’s helpful to know what types of trees you are allergic to.
 You can reduce your exposure to the trees you are allergic to by watching pollen reports for your area.
 You can also learn what time of year tree pollen starts to appear in your area so you can start allergy treatment before it begins for better relief during the season.

-1. Track the pollen count for your area.
+1. Track the tree pollen count for your area.
 The news media often reports the count for your area, especially when pollen is high.
-You also can get your area’s pollen counts from the National Allergy Bureau [13].
+You also can get your area’s pollen counts from the American Academy of Allergy, Asthma & Immunology’s (AAAAI) National Allergy Bureau [12].

-1. Stay indoors in central air conditioning when the pollen count is high, if possible.
-Get a CERTIFIED asthma & allergy friendly® air filter [14] for your air conditioner.
+2. Stay indoors in central air conditioning when the pollen count is high, if possible.
+Keep your windows in your house and car closed too, if possible.
+Get a Certified Asthma & Allergy Friendly® air filter [13] and/or HEPA filter for your air conditioner.

-1. Prevent pollen from being tracked into your home.
+3. Prevent pollen from coming into your home.
 If you spend a lot of time outside during peak pollen time:

 • Take your shoes off outside